One of the biggest concerns for those filing bankruptcy is the impact it will have on their credit score.

 After a bankruptcy discharge is received you can start rebuilding your credit immediately.
 Whereas, without bankruptcy, there are often multiple different “negatives” on a credit report from many creditors, all with different time periods running before they can be removed.

-Without a bankruptcy fresh start point, this creates an inherent difficulty in rebuilding credit.
+Without a bankruptcy fresh start point, there is an inherent difficulty in rebuilding credit.

 In other words, it’s extremely difficult to improve your credit score when you still have delinquent debts.